What’s included in the 4 week class?

 Teaching practice with real students

 You’ll have at least 6 hours of teaching real students, putting into practice everything you learn on the course.
-These lessons will be observed by a trainer and include a feedback session afterwards, where you’ll be expected to reflect on how the lesson went.
-The first lesson in week 1 will be planned for you!
+These lessons will be observed by a trainer and include a feedback session afterwards, where you’ll reflect together on how the lesson went.
+The first teaching English lesson in week 1 will be planned for you!

 Observation of experienced teachers and your peers

-Knowing how the language works is important if you want to be able to teach it.
-We include input sessions on English grammar, including:
+How does English work?
+Knowing how English works is important if you want to be able to teach it.
+We include theory sessions on English grammar, including:

 - Parts of speech